mcaceresb/stata-gtools/docs/index.md

 <small>(-) Benchmarks computed 10 quantiles.
 When computing a large
-number of quantiles (e.g. thousands) `pctile` and `xtile` are prohibitively slow due to the way they are written; in that case gquantiles is hundreds or thousands of times faster.</small>
+number of quantiles (e.g. thousands) `pctile` and `xtile` are prohibitively slow due to the way they are written; in that case gquantiles is hundreds or thousands of times faster, but this is an edge case.</small>

 __*Extra commands*__